jafaryor/algorithms-and-data-structures/src/string/readme.md

         Three-way string quicksort divides the array into only three parts, so it involves more data movement than MSD string sort when the number of nonempty partitions is large because it has to do  a  series  of  3-way  partitions to get the effect of the multiway partition.
 On  the  other  hand, MSD   string   sort   can   create large numbers of (empty) sub-arrays,   whereas   3-way   string quicksort always has just three.
 Thus,  3-way  string  quicksort adapts  well  to  handling  equal keys,  keys  with  long  common prefixes,   keys  that  fall  into  a small range, and small arrays—all    situations    where    MSD string sort runs slowly.

-        lso, like quicksort, 3-way string quicksort does not use extra space (other than the implicit stack to  support  recursion),  which  is  an  important  advantage  over  MSD  string  sort,  which requires space for both frequency counts and an auxiliary array.
+        Like quicksort, 3-way string quicksort does not use extra space (other than the implicit stack to  support  recursion),  which  is  an  important  advantage  over  MSD  string  sort,  which requires space for both frequency counts and an auxiliary array.

         It is worthwhile to consider various standard improvements to the implementation
         1. Use insertion sort for small subarrays
-        2. As with any quicksort, it is generally worthwhile to shuffle the array beforehand or to use a random paritioning item by swapping the first item with a ran-dom one.
+        2. As with any quicksort, it is generally worthwhile to shuffle the array beforehand or to use a random paritioning item by swapping the first item with a random one.
 The primary reason to do so is to protect against worst-case performance in the case that the array is already sorted or nearly sorted.

         > To sort an array of `N` random strings, 3-way string quicksort uses `~2N * lnN` character compares, on the average.